 Genetic discrimination and the fear of it have negative effects on the delivery of clinical care.
-The Genetic Information Nondiscrimination Act (GINA) is intended to protect individuals from genetic discrimination by health insurers and employers.
-GINA was hailed as the "first major civil rights bill of the new century"2 and, indeed, the fear of genetic discrimination appears to have lessened among some patients since its passage.3 However, GINA left unaddressed a number of areas in which individuals may experience genetic discrimination; it does not extend to life, long-term care or disability insurance, and certain populations are not protected by its provisions.
+The Genetic Information Nondiscrimination Act (GINA), passed nearly five years ago, is intended to protect individuals from genetic discrimination by health insurers and employers.
+GINA was hailed as the "first major civil rights bill of the new century," and indeed, the fear of genetic discrimination appears to have lessened among some patients since its passage.
+However, GINA left unaddressed a number of areas in which individuals may experience genetic discrimination; it does not extend to life, long-term care, or disability insurance, and certain populations are not protected by its provisions.
 Other federal and state laws provide a patchwork of varied protections.

-Given the rapid advance of genomic technologies that are transforming health care, the AMA Council on Science and Public Health believes that consistent, robust protections against genetic discrimination are needed and will help to foster patient trust and engagement in care that while considered cuttingedge, has already become standard for an increasing number of medical conditions and treatments.
-The council has undertaken this review to briefly examine genetic discrimination and GINA and to identify gaps in protection and necessary steps toward strengthening protections.
+Given the rapid advance of genomic technologies that are transforming health care, the Council believes that consistent, robust protections against genetic discrimination are needed and will help to foster patient trust and engagement in care that while considered cutting-edge, has already become standard for an increasing number of medical conditions and treatments.
+The Council has undertaken this review to briefly examine genetic discrimination and GINA and to identify gaps in protection and necessary steps toward strengthening protections.